Canon 1200D vs M3

 It is notable that the M3 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the 1200D does not offer wifi capability.

 Both the 1200D and the M3 have been discontinued, but can regularly be found used on eBay.
 The 1200D was replaced by the Canon 1300D, while the M3 was followed by the Canon M6.
+Further information on the two cameras, as well as related accessories, can be found on the official Canon website.

 Review summary: Canon 1200D vs M3